DungeonMasterRobby/God/README.md

  If the god name has a ( ) after it that mean that the god is split into multiple beings with each being having its own name.
 When you guys get your gods made i will add them to the list.
-Each character is a god from the great number of multiverses.
-The character remember his past life when he wasnt a god.
-This past life can be from any era or time period and can impact thier personality so have fun.